Marlins vs. Cubs Player Props Betting Odds

 Arraez Stats

-- Arraez has collected 45 hits with six doubles, a triple, a home run and 14 walks.
+- Arraez has put up 46 hits with six doubles, a triple, a home run and 14 walks.
 He has driven in 12 runs with one stolen base.

-- Arraez has recorded a base hit in eight straight games.
-During his last 10 outings he is hitting .457 with two doubles, five walks and three RBI.
+- Arraez has hit safely in nine straight games.
+In his last 10 outings he is hitting .400 with a double, three walks and three RBI.

 Arraez Recent Games